cotes2020/jekyll-theme-chirpy/_posts/01AWS/Security/detection已发生/2020-07-18-AWS-GuardDuty.md

 ![Pasted Graphic](https://i.imgur.com/XJAk8xl.jpg)

-- Designed to <font color=red> actively protect </font> the environment from threats.
+- Designed to <font color=OrangeRed> actively protect </font> the environment from threats.

-- intelligent <font color=red> threat detection service </font>
+- intelligent <font color=OrangeRed> threat detection service </font>

-- continuously <font color=red> analyzes and monitor events </font> across the accounts, protect the accounts and workloads.
+- continuously <font color=OrangeRed> analyzes and monitor events </font> across the accounts, protect the accounts and workloads.
   - such as
     - information about AWS user and API activity in accounts from CloudTrail,
     - network traffic data from Amazon VPC Flow Logs,
     - name query patterns from DNS logs.

-- <font color=red> monitors environment for malicious / unauthorized activiaty </font>
+- <font color=OrangeRed> monitors environment for malicious / unauthorized activiaty </font>
   - activities that can associated with account / instance compromise, and malicious reconnaissance.
   - such as
     - unusual API calls or potentially unauthorized deployments that indicate a possible account compromise.